 But if you stay stationary for a few seconds, the goat will ram into you.
 If it hits you successfully, you will receive slight damage and be knocked back by nine blocks.
 Getting pushed for nine blocks from the top of high and narrow mountains is enough to kill you with fall damage.
 If they hit one of the few solid blocks, it can drop a goat horn in Minecraft, the game’s first musical instrument.

-Iron Golems are one of the largest mobs in Minecraft.
+Iron Golems are one of the largest mobs.
 They naturally spawn around villagers and can also be created manually using blocks of iron and carved pumpkins, jack o’lanterns, or pumpkins.
-Natural or not, all Iron Golems are hostile towards the hostile mobs in Minecraft.
+Natural or not, all Iron Golems are hostile towards the hostile mobs.
 They are immune to fall damage and drowning.

 When it comes to players, an Iron Golem gets provoked if the player attacks a nearby villager or the Iron Golem itself.
 But this mechanic doesn’t work in the case of manually built Iron Golems.
 A manually created Iron Golem doesn’t attack players even if they attack it.